Light Feminine and Dark Feminine

 - The Fresh Prince of Bel-Air: Hilary (dark) and Ashley (light).

-- Xena: Warrior Princess (dark) and Gabrielle (light).
+- Xena: Warrior Princess (dark, being a warrior) and Gabrielle (light, being more of a diplomat).
 Granted, Xena was a Tomboy Princess, but in her first appearance she was also quite decidedly The Vamp.

 - The Vampire Diaries: